🖥 Computers @NeuroPoly#

 Locally#

-To log into a local station at NeuroPoly use your GRAMES account.
+To log into a desktop station while at NeuroPoly, use your GE account.

 SSH (command line)#

-Note: For Windows systems, you can install Microsoft’s ssh package, WSL, PuTTY, or cmder.
+To get ssh on Windows, you can install Microsoft’s ssh package, WSL, PuTTY, or cmder, or Git-Bash.

-Optionally, this shortcut.
-It allows you to just type ssh <STATION> and be connected:
+Optionally, install this shortcut which allows you to just type ssh <STATION>:

 cat >~/.ssh/config_neuropoly <<EOF